Statuesque

-"Statuesque" is a song by Britpop band Sleeper, written by the band's vocalist and guitarist Louise Wener.
-"Statuesque" was the fourth and final single to be released from Sleeper's second album The It Girl and became the group's last top twenty hit on the UK Singles Chart.
+"Statuesque" is a song by Britpop band Sleeper, written by the band's vocalist and guitarist, Louise Wener.
+"Statuesque" was the fourth and final single to be released from Sleeper's second album, The It Girl, and became the group's last top-20 hit on the UK Singles Chart.

 Background

-"Statuesque" soundtracked a key scene at the end of the 1996 hit movie Trainspotting, and featured on the additional soundtrack album Trainspotting #2: Music from the Motion Picture, Vol. #2 the following year.
+"Statuesque" soundtracks a key scene at the end of the 1996 hit movie Trainspotting, and featured on the additional soundtrack album Trainspotting #2: Music from the Motion Picture, Vol. #2 the following year.
 Sleeper had also covered Blondie's 1980 hit "Atomic", for the movie; a remix of the song backed the single formats, along with a remix of "Statuesque" by then Evening Session DJ Steve Lamacq.
-For the b-sides of "Statuesque", Sleeper recorded two new tracks "She's a Sweetheart" and "Spies", as well as a cover of Elvis Costello's "The Other End of the Telescope", after Costello covered their own "What Do I Do Now?".
+For the B-sides of "Statuesque", Sleeper recorded two new tracks: "She's a Sweetheart" and "Spies", as well as a cover of Elvis Costello's "The Other End of the Telescope", after Costello covered their own "What Do I Do Now?".